A Stable Marriage Requires Communication: Commentary and Open Problems

+It is interesting to compare the $\Omega(n^2)$ lower bound that is proved in this paper for the communication complexity of finding an approximately stable marriage to known complexity bounds for the problem of finding an approximately maximum-weight matching in a bipartite graph.
+Even though these two problems seem similar, the latter can be solved with $\Oh(n\log n)$ communication~\cite{DNO14}, i.e.\ with significantly less communication than many variants of the former.
+It is worthwhile to compare this surprising dissimilarity between these problems with a qualitatively similar message that emerges from a significantly different, recent line of work~\cite{Li2015,AG2016}, which shows that finding a Pareto-efficient perfect matching requires considerably less strategic reasoning than finding a stable marriage.

-The classical Gale-Shapley algorithm \cite{GS62} terminates after $\Oh(n^2)$ proposals, and each proposal consists of a message of $\Oh(\log n)$ bits.
+The classic Gale-Shapley algorithm~\cite{GS62} terminates after $\Oh(n^2)$ steps, and each step consists of a message of $\Oh(\log n)$ bits.
 Thus, the Gale-Shapley algorithm provides a communication upper bound of $\Oh(n^2 \log n)$ for the problem of finding a stable marriage.
-Our Corollary \ref{cor:sm} matches this up to a logarithmic factor, but it is not immediately clear how to close this gap.
+As mentioned in the introduction, our Theorem~\ref{thm:asm} matches this up to a logarithmic factor, but it is not immediately clear how to close this gap.

 \begin{open} What is the communication complexity of finding a stable marriage? \end{open}